Recruitment

 G4I Sponsor Licence Support

-Preventing Illegal Employment Resident Labour Market Test Sponsor Licence Audit Sponsor Licence Application & Renewals Sponsor Licence Support Service Sponsor Licence Training Recruitment Cycle
+Preventing Illegal Employment Resident Labour Consideration Sponsor Licence Audit Sponsor Licence Applications Sponsor Licence Support Service Sponsor Licence Training Recruitment Cycle

-The UK's PBS - An introduction for employers Business and the Future Immigration 2021 An introduction for employers The UK’s PBS Immigration System PBS Immigration System: Employer Factsheet PBS Immigration System Partner Pack Statement of Changes In Immigration Rules Guide to becoming a licenced sponsor Sponsor licence priority service request form
+PBS Introduction for employers Business & Future Immigration 2021 An introduction for employers The UK’s PBS Immigration System PBS Employer Factsheet PBS Immigration System Partner Pack Immigration Rules Changes Guide to becoming a licenced sponsor SL priority service request form

 Sponsored Workers Guidance

-Sponsor a Charity worker Sponsor a Creative worker Sponsor a GAE worker Sponsor an International Agreement Sponsor an Intra-Company worker Sponsor a MoR or Religious worker Sponsor a Seasonal worker Sponsor a Skilled worker Sponsor a Sportsperson or Sporting worker
+Sponsor a Skilled worker Sponsor a Health & Care worker Sponsor a Senior/Specialist Worker Sponsor a MoR or Religious worker Sponsor an International Sportsperson Sponsor a Charity worker Sponsor a Secondment Worker visa

 Sponsor Licence Policies

-Introduction to the SMS SMS manage your sponsorship licence SMS applications, renewals & services SMS creating and assigning a CoS SMS creating a CoS Reporting worker activity Miscellaneous CoS functions Creative or Sporting Worker (T5) CoS Defined CoS: SMS Appendix A: Supporting Documents Appendix B: Immigration offences Appendix C: Civil penalties and sponsorship Appendix D: Keeping records for sponsorship Sponsor priority change of circumstances PBS sponsor compliance visits Sponsor a charity worker Immigration rules updates
+Guide 1: Introduction to the SMS Guide 2: SMS sponsorship licence Guide 3: SMS applications services Guide 8: SMS creating a CoS Guide 8a: SMS creating a CoS Guide 9: Reporting worker activity Guide 10: Misc CoS functions Guide 11: Creative Worker CoS Guide 12: Defined CoS: SMS Appendix A: Supporting Documents Appendix B: Immigration offences Appendix C: Penalties/sponsorship Appendix D: SL recordkeeping Sponsors priority circumstances from PBS sponsor compliance visits Immigration rules updates

 Home Office Checks